sys.dm_db_resource_stats (Azure SQL Database and Azure SQL Managed Instance)

 This view requires VIEW DATABASE STATE permission.

-If the database was failed over to another server within the last 60 minutes, the view will only return data for the time it has been the primary database since that failover.
+If the database was failed over to another server within the last 60 minutes, the view will only return data for the time since that failover.

-The following example returns resource utilization data ordered by the most recent time for the currently connected database.
+The following example returns resource utilization data ordered by the most recent time for the currently connected Azure SQL Database database or Azure SQL Managed Instance.

 SELECT * FROM sys.dm_db_resource_stats ORDER BY end_time DESC;